The Virginia Education Foundation's mission is

 County Title I Schools

-has donated 30,412 new, quality books valued
+donated 30,412 new, quality books

-at $384,196
+valued at $384,196 to Henrico

-to Henrico County Public School students in
+County Public School students in Title I

-Title I classrooms as part of
+classrooms as part of their "Reading

-Skills and Strategies" program.
-Over 9,000 students (75% of whom are low-income) in 21 schools have benefitted.
+Over 9,000 students (75% of whom are

 ____________________________________________